• Skip to primary navigation

 Instructions

-• Place ground beef and chopped onion in a saute pan on medium heat and cook until beef is browned and onion is tender.
-Add garlic and cook for an additional minute, until garlic is fragrant.
+• Place ground beef and chopped onion in a saute pan set over medium heat and cook until beef is browned and onion is tender.
+Add garlic and cook for an additional minute, until the garlic is fragrant.

 • Add all remaining ingredients and stir to combine.
 Bring to a boil, then reduce to a gentle simmer and cook uncovered for 10 minutes, or until sauce has thickened and noodles are tender.